Purchase Order Template, Free Download 2026

 When Do You Need a Purchase Order?

 Your business needs to formally request goods or services from a vendor, and the procurement process requires a written purchase order that documents the items, quantities, prices, and delivery terms before the vendor ships or begins work.
+Pair your purchase order with a contractor agreement template for service-based procurement.

 Your company's internal controls require purchase order approval before any expenditure can be made.
 The PO serves as an authorization from management that the purchase has been reviewed and approved, creating a paper trail for accounts payable processing.

-You are placing a recurring order with a vendor and want to establish a blanket purchase order that locks in pricing and terms for multiple deliveries over a set period, such as a quarter or a full year, rather than issuing a new PO for each shipment.
+You are placing a recurring order with a vendor and want to establish a blanket purchase order template that locks in pricing and terms for multiple deliveries over a set period, such as a quarter or a full year, rather than issuing a new PO form for each shipment.

 A vendor requires a PO number before processing your order, shipping goods, or beginning services.
 Many B2B suppliers will not accept orders without a formal purchase order that they can reference on their invoice.